ProSweeper/sei-06-21-22/work/w05/d3/01-js-promises/README.md

 > Note that usually we will chain the `.then` method onto the `find()` method, but the above syntax more clearly demonstrates the point that a promise is being returned when calling `find()`.

-A promise represents the eventual completion, or failure, of the asynchronous operation performed by the function/method that returned the promise.
+**👉 A promise represents the eventual completion, or failure, of the asynchronous operation performed by the function/method that returned the promise.**

 Although we more commonly use promises returned by methods like `find()` above, we can better learn about promises in general by creating our own...